sjn/introducing-se/docs.md

 ### 3. Find & confirm a claim

+* ✅ Claim is positive, e.g. *«this exists / is true»*
-* ✅ Claims that are specific & clear
+* ✅ … Specific & clear
-* ✅ Claims that are foundational
+* ✅ … Foundational or im&shy;portant to the topic
-* ❌ Is the claim «obvious»?
+* ❌ … Trivial or obvious
 * Ask if they want to explore it with you
 * ⚠️  Stop if the claim is a «safety net»!